Meet the 2024

 There was a runoff election for York County Sheriff on June 25 between the top two vote getters, Michael Belk, who received 6,546 votes, and Tony Breeden, who received 6,364 votes.

 The ultimate winner of that runoff was Tony Breeden.
-No Democrat has filed for the York County Sheriff position, so Breeden will have only write-in competition in November.
+No Democrat has filed for the York County Sheriff position, and Breeden won the General Election with 98% of the vote.

 York County Clerk of Court

-York County Clerk of Court and Register of Deeds is a partisan office, elected every four years, and will be up for election in 2024.
-Republican Angie M. Bryant is the incumbent.
-She is the only candidate who has filed.
+York County Clerk of Court and Register of Deeds is a partisan office, elected every four years.
+In 2024, Republican Angie M. Bryan, the incumbent, was the only candidate who has filed.
+She won with 99% of the vote.

 York County Coroner

-York County Coroner is a partisan office, elected every four years, and will be up for election in 2024.
-Republican Sabrina Gast is the incumbent and has filed for reelection.
-She is the only candidate who has filed.
+York County Coroner is a partisan office, elected every four years.
+Republican Sabrina Gast was the incumbent the only candidate who filed.
+She won with 99% of the vote.

 Probate Court Judge